MikeSchiessl/gc-logs/README.md

 - export "tags" and save to CSV
 ---
 # Changelog
+## v0.0.6
+ - Fixed a bug that might happen when a user's password has expired (not leading to a proper error msg)
+ - Added proper user-agent header to the auth request (was None before)

 ## v0.0.5
  - Fixed a bug in the authentication handling which led to an issue with GC v50.4
    **Please update to this gc-logs version before upgrading your centra management to v50.4**